o2r-project/o2r-meta/README.md

 + `-xml` : option to change output format from json (default) to xml.
 + `-ercid` <ERC_ID>: option to provide an ERC identifier.

-### Supported formats for the metadata extraction process:
+### Supported files and formats for the metadata extraction process:

-_Feel free to open an issue for suggestions_
+_Feel free to open an issue for suggestions!_

 Current version: